 Despite the amendments of the principal Act made by this Part, the principal Act as in force immediately before the commencement of section 5 of this Act continues to apply in relation to a proceeding pending in a court to which section 6 of the principal Act applied before that commencement.

+4 On the date as at which this compilation was prepared, the Standardisation of Formatting Act 2010 s.
+50 had not come into operation.
+It reads as follows:

+50. Heading to preamble

+(1) This section amends the Acts listed in the Table.

+(2) In each Act listed in the Table after the long title insert:

+Preamble